Billy Knight (criminal): Later life and death

 After the riot ended on 18 April 1971, Knight was sent to Millhaven Institution, where he was beaten bloody by the Millhaven guards as soon as he arrived.
 Knight's skull was fractured as a result of the beating and he spent the next month in a hospital.
 The Millhaven prison guards especially hated Knight as the man who started the riot at Kingston Penitentiary and singled out for an especially vicious beating as he was attacked by the prison guard Grant Snider with a nightstick as soon he stepped off the bus.
 Caron wrote that Knight was "struck over the head so hard that his skull cracked like an egg".
 Bleeding badly, Knight was then forced to run a gauntlet of prison guards who beat him with nightsticks.
 When Knight collapsed, another prison guard, Bernard Evans, repeatedly punched him in the face.

 Knight was charged with kidnapping the six prison guards taken hostage.
 Of the inmates that faced charges of kidnapping, Knight was the only one who refused to make a plea bargain with the Crown.
 On 17 August 1971, the accused pleaded guilty to the lesser charge of forcible seizure while Knight refused, saying the taking of hostages was only an act of protest.
-During the preliminary hearing (the Canadian version of a grand jury), Knight changed his appearance by growing his hair long along with a moustache and while he did not need glasses, he wore glasses at the preliminary hearing.
+During the preliminary hearing, Knight changed his appearance by growing his hair long along with a moustache and while he did not need glasses, he wore glasses at the preliminary hearing.
 The Crown Attorney, John Sampson, asked Decker if he could identify Knight as the man who punched him in the stomach on the night of 14 April.
 Despite the fact that Knight was sitting right opposite him, Decker testified that Knight was not in the courtroom as he could not see him.
 Another guard, William Babcock, likewise testified that he could not see Knight in the courtroom despite the way that Knight was sitting right next to his lawyer Barry Swadron.
 Sampson complained that Knight was "hiding in plain sight" as he was sitting in the defendant's docket, but that none of the guards could recognize him with Knight wearing glasses and having long hair.
 Another two of the guards taken hostage, Joseph Vallier and Douglas Dale, failed to identify Knight as being in the courtroom when asked to do so by Sampson.
 With none of the guards being able to identify Knight, Justice Donald Graham dismissed the charges of kidnapping against Knight under the grounds that the Crown had failed to establish a case against Knight.
 As Knight left the courtroom, he left behind the pair of glasses he had been wearing, which he no longer needed.